george-studenko/Trivia-API/backend/README.md

 '5' : "Entertainment",
 '6' : "Sports"}

+- Errors: 404 if the requested category does not exist

+{
+  "error": 404,
+  "message": "Not found",
+  "success": false
+}

 GET '/categories/<id>/questions'
 - Fetches the questions for a given category
 - Request Arguments: Category Id
 - Returns: An object with currentCategory, and question objects from the category.

-- Errors: 404 if the requested category has no questions or the category does not exist {
+{
   "currentCategory": 1,
   "questions": [